 Take urgent action to combat climate change and its impact.

-Over the past 20 years, 91% of the worldwide disasters were climate related.
+Over the past 20 years, 91% of the worldwide disasters were climate-related.
 The economic cost of these disasters was US$2,245 billion, and more than four billion people were affected.
-As world leaders around the globe join together to help combat climate change, technology has a role too.
-It provides tools to help people before, during, and after disasters so the impact of climate-related incidents can either be minimized or avoided.
-Plus, the effective use of technology can help abate roughly 20% of projected greenhouse gas.
+As world leaders around the globe join together to help combat climate change, technology has an important role too.
+It provides tools to help people before, during, and after disasters so the impact of climate-related incidents can either be minimized or even avoided.
+On top of that, the effective use of technology can help abate roughly 20% of projected greenhouse gases.

 According to the United Nations Development Program, more than 40 million people across the globe in 2016 and 2017 were forced either permanently or temporarily from their homes by weather-related disasters, mainly in countries that contribute the least to climate change.
 Climate change is a threat to rich and poor alike.

-The first of the subgoals of Global Goal 13 is to strengthen resilience and adaptive capacity to climate-related hazards and natural disasters in all countries.
+The first of the subgoals of Goal 13 is to strengthen resilience and adaptive capacity to climate-related hazards and natural disasters in all countries.
+Cities and countries are setting up early warning systems to be prepared and minimize the impact of disasters.

-Even better than predicting disasters caused by climate change is preventing them, and technology – including Big Data and analytics – can play a role here too.
+Even better than predicting disasters caused by climate change is preventing them.
+Technology – including Big Data and analytics – can play a role here too.

 While information and communication technology (ICT) is helping to detect, prevent, and alleviate the impact of natural disasters, it’s also something that consumes large amounts of energy, which in turn affects climate change.

-In addition, we work with our customers to help them increase their overall resource productivity and transform their businesses to reduce carbon outputs.
-According to the UN Environment's Emissions Gap Report published in December 2018, 6,000 companies with at least US$36 trillion in revenue, including SAP and many of SAP customers, have pledged climate mitigation action.
-But many more of the over 500,000 publicly traded companies worldwide have yet to act.
-To help inspire more businesses to address climate change and achieve the societal benefits of sustainable development, the German Federal Ministry for Economic Cooperation and Development recently introduced the new Alliance for Development and Climate.
-SAP is one of the 70 original partners.
+There is a lot more potential for carbon output reductions in working together with our customers and partners.
+According to the UN Environment's Emissions Gap Report published in December 2018, 6,000 companies with at least US$36 trillion in revenue have pledged climate mitigation action.
+This includes SAP and many of our customers.
+However, many more of the over 500,000 publicly traded companies worldwide have yet to act.
+SAP is one of the 70 original partners of the new Alliance for Development and Climate, introduced by the German Federal Ministry for Economic Cooperation and Development.
+This initiative is to help inspire more businesses to address climate change and achieve the societal benefits of sustainable development.

 The UN Youth Strategy, Youth 2030, has the goal of facilitating increased impact and fostering young people’s engagement and participation in building a better future.
-To build on this strategy, UN Technology Innovation Labs (UNTIL) and the SAP Next-Gen group have joined forces with Deloitte Digital to launch Reboot the Earth, a global youth hackathon for climate solutions.
-The social coding event will bring together young computer programmers, scientists, and other interested people under the auspices of the UN to develop new models and innovative solutions to solve climate challenges.
-Through a series of hackathons on four continents, young people will have the opportunity to use open data and apply technology concepts and practices to help solve climate challenges.
+To build on this strategy, UN Technology Innovation Labs (UNTIL) and SAP joined forces with Deloitte Digital to launch Reboot the Earth, a global youth hackathon for climate solutions.
+Under the auspices of the UN, this social coding event brought together young computer programmers, scientists, and other interested people to develop new models and innovative solutions to solve climate challenges.
+Through a series of hackathons on four continents, young people had the opportunity to use open data and apply technology concepts and practices to help solve climate challenges.

-This – together with a variety of carbon-reducing measures – helped our company decrease greenhouse gas emissions by 23,000 tons in 2018.
-But even more important, at 310 kilotons, the company’s carbon footprint is below year-2000 levels – despite growing more than fourfold in the interim.
+This – together with a variety of carbon-reducing measures – helped our company decrease greenhouse gas emissions by 10,000 tons in 2019.
+But even more important, at 300 kilotons, the company’s net carbon footprint is below year-2000 levels – despite growing more than fourfold in the interim.
 Back in 2009, SAP had set the goal of reducing its global greenhouse gas emissions to the year-2000 level by 2020.
 This target was met at the end of 2017.
 A closer look at the per capita values reveals what that reduction means: In 2000, SAP recorded 13.9 tons in carbon dioxide emissions per employee.
-Today it’s only around 3.2 tons, a significant decoupling of emissions from company growth.
-This has paid off not only in terms of environmental, but also economic impact created: Over the past three years, our energy efficiency measures have generated a cumulative cost avoidance of US$273.4 million.
+Today, this is only around 3 tons, a significant decoupling of emissions from company growth.